The Post-Baptism Identity Project

 Tend the Soil Publishing

-Mellanie writes at the intersection of Scripture, identity, and the everyday conversations families are already having.
+She writes for the woman, the wife, the mama — and the family at her table.
+Her work lives at the intersection of post-baptism identity, home discipleship, and the everyday conversations families are already having.
 Her theological framework is rooted in the belief that our children don't just need to know about Jesus — they need to know who they are in Him.
 Not behavior modification.
 Identity transformation.

-Her debut children's book, The Mud & The Mirror, is part of a Kingdom mission: 20% of every sale goes toward the mission of placing the book in libraries and Little Free Libraries across the country — because every child deserves to encounter the truth of who God says they are, regardless of what their family can afford.
+20% of every sale goes toward placing the book in libraries and Little Free Libraries across the country — because every child deserves to encounter the truth of who God says they are, regardless of what their family can afford.

-When she's not writing, Mellanie is building curriculum, homeschooling her children, and cultivating the Covenant Soil community — a growing family of parents raising their children to know who they are.
+When she's not writing, Mellanie is homeschooling her children, building curriculum, hosting workshops, and cultivating the Covenant Soil community — a growing family of parents raising their children to know who they are.